Smarter Wi-Fi Manager

 Smarter Wi-Fi Manager is a paid app for Android, however, it is open source under the GPLv2 license.

-While your support of open source is greatly appreciated, for those who do not with to purchase the
+While your support of open source is greatly appreciated, for those who do not wish to purchase the

 app may compile their own.
 SWM was built in Android Studio - while it should be possible to compile using